BruceBland/MachineLearningFramework/README.md

 Two frameworks exist at the moment.
 The first allows random forrest style regression, and the secon Neural Network style regression.
 More types of model will be added in the future.

+Additional scripts allow the testing of prediction function using single input data along with microbenchmarking the performance of the prediction function.